SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 The service is available as a `copilot`-based feature which has named `pmccabe_collector`.
 Only `pmccabe_collector` local-machine (Linux tested only) docker image is shipping at the moment.
 The purpose of `pmccabe_collector` is to extend software developing experience by governing some code metric subset known as "cyclomatic complexity".
 Launching `pmccabe_collector` and targeting it to your C/C++ project, you could leverage API populated by this service to collect, manifest and govern this metric subset.
-All communication with the particular `pmccabe_collector` docker container is available either through simplest pseudo-filesystem API, which is populated in [API manifest](cyclomatic_complexity/API.fs), or using HTTP queries, if you decided to employ [REST API submodule](submodules/rest_api)
+All communication with the particular `pmccabe_collector` docker container is available either through simplest pseudo-filesystem API, which is populated in [API manifest](cyclomatic_complexity/API.fs), or using HTTP queries, if you decided to employ [REST API](rest_api)
 Whatever you prefered, the API subset remains the same.
 Thanks to the REST ideology, it is possible to generate both sets of API: requests could represent a particular hierarcy structure, thus `pmccabe_collector` leverages this idea and maps those API requests as a structure of nodes mapped to a filesystem hierarchy as directories and files inside the populated API-entry point `api.pmccabe_collector.restapi.org` resided in your project directory.
 Each request can be executed as simple ACCESS-operation on a file named `exec` or `modify_this_file` in the bottom of relevant filesystem hierarchy in the same way as the Linux `/proc` pseudo-filesystem employed in order to read (and/or store) some system settings.